idkravitz/ttb-game-protocol/README.markdown

 The format of test is a set of JSON requests, separated by newlines and/or white spaces.
 Only double quotes are allowed.
 An answer to a test must have exactly the same name, but with .ans extension.
-The inner format of an answer is absolutely the same as the format of a test.
+The format of an answer is absolutely the same as the format of a test.

 Consider the following example: